 Technical Comparison

-A factual comparison of Vigo against five established configuration management systems — Puppet, CFEngine, Chef, Ansible, and SaltStack — covering architecture, security, performance, expressiveness, scalability, and operational characteristics.
+A factual comparison of Vigo against five established configuration management systems — Puppet, CFEngine, Chef, Ansible, and SaltStack — covering capacity, architecture, performance and scale, security, configuration expressiveness, idempotency, and operational characteristics.

 Architecture at a Glance